EZ-Robotics/EZ-Template/ez-template-docs/docs/util.md

 ## print_ez_template()
-Prints our branding on your terimnal :D.
+Prints our branding on your terminal :D.
 <Tabs
   groupId="ex4"
   defaultValue="proto"